codeface-io/SwiftObserver/README.md

     >
     > The illusion we want to create with the *Observer Pattern* is that an observer observes an observable.
 Linguistically, that is: subject, predicate, object.
 The subject actively acts on the object, while the object is passively being acted upon.
     >
     > Of course, to achieve this under the hood, observables must actively trigger some data propagation.
-But we should look at the solution more pragmatically in terms of the real(-world) meaning that we set out to model in the first place.
+But we should look at the solution more pragmatically in terms of the real-world meaning that we set out to model in the first place.

 ## Non-intrusive Design

 * No delegate protocols to implement

-* Maximum freedom for your architectural- and design choices
+* Custom observables without having to inherit from any base class

+    * You're in control of the ancestral tree of your classes
+    * All classes can easily be observed, even views and view controllers.

-    - Because classes have to implement nothing to be observable, you can keep model and logic code independent of any observer frameworks and techniques.
+    > You can keep model and logic code independent of any observer frameworks and techniques.
 If the model layer had to be stuffed with heavyweight constructs just to be observed, it would become a technical issue rather than an easy to change,  meaningful, direct representation of domain-, business- and view logic.

+* No restrictions on how you organize, store and persist the state of your your app

-    - Unlike established Swift implementations of the Redux approach, [SwiftObserver](https://github.com/flowtoolz/SwiftObserver) lets you freely model your domain-, business- and view logic with all your familiar design patterns and types.
-There are no restrictions on how you organize and store your app state.
+    > You can freely model your domain-, business- and view logic with all your familiar design patterns and types.

-    - Custom observables without having to inherit from any class
-    - Unlike established Swift implementations of the Reactive approach, [SwiftObserver](https://github.com/flowtoolz/SwiftObserver) lets you in control of the ancestral tree of your classes.
-There is not a single class that you have to inherit.
-Therefore, all your classes can be directly observed, even views and view controllers.
-* SwiftObserver avoids **optional optionals** and, thereby, gives you full controll over value and update types.
+* No **optional optionals**.
+You have full control over value and update types.
     * No optionals on generic types
-        * `Variable` values and `Messenger` updates are optional but the types of these values and updates are guaranteed to be non-optional
+        * `Variable` values and `Messenger` updates are stored as optionals, but their types are guaranteed to be non-optional
-    * You can always map map optional updates onto non-optional updates
+    * You can always map optional updates onto non-optional updates via `unwrap`.
-    * The pull model integrated in SwiftObserver allows combined observations to pull updates from the involved observables.
-So you can have optional update types, but combined observation don't wrap the updates in additional optionals.
+    * You may have optional update types, but neither single- **nor combined observations** wrap your updates in additional optionals.
+This is possible due to the integration of a pull model of updates.

 ## Simplicity